BoiseState/interfaith-donation/donation-api/dockerconfig-postgres/README.md

 	-> $ \dt *.*
 13. NOTE: setupRemoteConnection.sh will be executed and it modifies 'pg_hba.conf' located in this path '/var/lib/postgresql/data/' to allow connections from other container.
+14. NOTE: The current version of postgres is 10.1

 ## **Resources:**
 +https://docs.docker.com/samples/library/postgres/#start-a-postgres-instance